 Rs.
-Million Particulars 31st March, 2020 Depreciation expense on right of use assets 9.4 Interest expense on lease liabilities 1.6 Expense relating to short-term leases (included in other expenses) 7.1 Expense relating to leases of low-value assets (included in other expenses) 0.6 Variable lease payments (included in other expenses) 2.1 Total amount recognised in statement of profit and loss 20.8
+Million Particulars 31st March, 2021 31st March, 2020 Depreciation expense on right of use assets 15.0 9.4 Interest expense on lease liabilities 6.2 1.6 Expense relating to short-term leases (included in other expenses) 7.3 7.1 Expense relating to leases of low-value assets 0.4 0.6 Variable lease payments (included in other expenses) 2.2 2.1 Total amount recognised in statement of profit and loss 31.1 20.8

-- (vi) The Company had total cash outflows for leases of Rs.20.8 million in 31st March, 2020 (Rs.19.7 million for 31st March, 2019).
-The Company also had non-cash additions to right-of-use assets and lease liabilities of Rs.16.7 million in 31st March, 2020.
-The future cash outflows relating to leases that have not yet commenced are disclosed in Note 28. - (vii) The leases that the Company has entered with lessors are generally long-term in nature and no changes in terms of those leases are expected due to the COVID-19. - (viii) The Company does not face a significant liquidity risk with regard to its lease liabilities as the current assets are sufficient to meet the obligations related to lease liabilities as and when they fall due. - (ix) The Company has made pre-payment of Rs.45.6 million for lands taken on lease for 99 years located in Nashik and for 30 years located in Pithampur and hence no lease liability has been created for such assets.
+- (vi) The Company had total cash outflows for leases of Rs.27.8 Million in 31st March 2021 (Rs.19.2 Million for 31 March 2020).
+The Company also had non-cash additions to right-of-use assets and lease liabilities of Rs.60.3 Million in 31st March 2021 (Rs.16.7 Million for 31st March 2020).
+The future cash outflow relating to leases that have not yet commenced are disclosed in Note 28. - (vii) The leases that the Company has entered with lessors are generally long-term in nature and no changes in terms of those leases are expected due to the COVID-19. - (viii) The Company does not face a significant liquidity risk with regard to its lease liabilities as the current assets are sufficient to meet the obligations related to lease liabilities as and when they fall due. - (ix) The Company has made pre-payment of Rs.45.6 Million for lands taken on lease for 99 years located in Nashik and for 30 years located in Pithampur and hence no lease liability has been created for such assets.